yasufumy/pytorch-partial-tagger/docs/source/quick_start.md

 test_dataset = load_dataset("entity.test.jsonl")
 ```

-## Train your tagger
+## Train our tagger

-You would train your tagger by initializing Trainer and passing datasets to it.
-After training, trainer gives you `Recognizer` object which predicts character-based tags from given texts.
+We will train our tagger by initializing Trainer and passing datasets to it.
+After training, trainer gives you an instance of `Recognizer` which predicts character-based tags from given texts.

 ```py